basecamp/handbook/international-travel-guide.md

   * Log out of Dropbox and disconnect.
 * Touch ID (optional)
   * Unlocking your device can be compelled at US border crossings, but other countries may be less intrusive, so it may make sense to make your device a little harder to unlock.
-  * Disable Touch ID on your phone, tablet, and laptop.
+  * Disable Touch ID or Face ID on your phone, tablet, and laptop.
 Require a passcode/password to unlock.

 ### Checklist: At Customs